drehimself/laravel-ecommerce-example/readme.md

 1. Set your Algolia credentials in your `.env` file.
 Specifically `ALGOLIA_KEY` and `ALGOLIA_SECRET`.
 See [this episode](https://www.youtube.com/watch?v=Sa0R_2aHICw&index=22&list=PLEhEHUEU3x5oPTli631ZX9cxl6cU_sDaR).
 1. Set your `APP_URL` in your `.env` file.
 This is needed for Voyager to correctly resolve asset URLs.
 1. Set `ADMIN_PASSWORD` in your `.env` file if you want to specify an admin password.
 If not, the default password is 'password'
 1. `php artisan ecommerce:install`.
-This will migrate the database and run any seeders necessary
+This will migrate the database and run any seeders necessary.
+See [this episode](https://www.youtube.com/watch?v=L3EbWJmmyjo&index=18&list=PLEhEHUEU3x5oPTli631ZX9cxl6cU_sDaR).
 1. `npm install`
 1. `npm run dev`
 1. `php artisan serve` or use Laravel Valet or Laravel Homestead